flatironinstitute/sciware/10_EnvShell/EnvironmentVariables.md

 A list of locations to search for `libxyz` when linking a program with `-lxyz`.

-These are especially helpful when working with a complex source build that does you the "favor" of hiding most of the build steps, but isn't smart enough to handle libraries in non-standard locations.
+These are especially helpful when working with a complex source build that does you the "favor" of hiding most of the build steps, but isn't smart enough to handle include files and libraries placed in non-standard locations.
 Check the GNU compiler documentation for more of these.
 Also note the subtle distinction between `LIBRARY_PATH` and `LD_LIBRARY_PATH`.

 # Conclusion